How Better Leave Management Can Improve Workforce Productivity?

 Having efficient and skillful professionals running the human resource department is one thing but upholding and practicing every facet of good HR is quite another.

-Ignore good HR practices and you could find your organisation failing.
+Ignore good HR practices and you could find your organisation failing & losing the workforce productivity.
 Although the purpose of human resource management is to maximise an organisation’s productivity by optimising efficiency, there are many sensitive and sometimes sophisticated components involved in serving this seemingly simple purpose.

 More than meets the eye

 Take leave management for example.
 This seemingly simple but crucial HR activity is not concerned solely with keeping track of periods of employee absence, rather, it is about ensuring relevant staff members are always at hand and in suitable quantities.